-All entering students must take the combined Math Placement and Quantitative Literacy Exam.
-Fall 2013 incoming freshman and transfer students can access the online test at www.ithaca.edu/orientation
+All entering students must take the combined Math Placement Exam regardless of any math courses you are transferring into Ithaca College.
+Incoming freshman and transfer students can access the online test at www.ithaca.edu/orientation

 Based on the results of the exam, students are initially assigned to one of the four placement groups.
 This determines where they can enter the mathematics curriculum.
 Students can move from one group to another as follows:

 Group 4: The student must take MATH 10000 before any other mathematics course.
 Passing MATH 10000 with a C- or better qualifies the student to take courses with a group 3 prerequisite.
 (Students who are QL-ready may take MATH 16200 or MATH 16300.)

 Group 3: The student may take mathematics courses MATH 10400, MATH 10500, MATH 11000, MATH 15200, and MATH 15500.
 Completion of MATH 10400 or MATH 11000, or with a C- or better qualifies the student to take courses with a group 2 prerequisite.

 Group 2: The student may take MATH 10800, MATH 11000, MATH 14400, MATH 14500, and MATH 16100 as well as any course that a group 3 student may take.
 Students are encouraged to take one of the courses listed here.
 Completion of MATH 11000 with a C- or better qualifies the student to take courses with a group 1 prerequisite.